10 Tips for Eating Healthy on a Road Trip

 2. Make a Grocery Trip

-Visit the grocery or health food store to buy food for meals and snacks on your trip.
-To save time on preparation, look for items in snack-size or individual packaging that can be tossed into your snack bag or a cooler.
+Visit the grocery or health food store to buy food for meals and snacks on your road trip.
+To save time on preparation, look for items in snack-size or individual packages that can be tossed into your snack bag or a cooler.

 Healthy Snack and Light Meal Ideas for Road Trips